iwandwip/KaditaBeta/.pio/libdeps/uno/Adafruit Unified Sensor/README.md

 - **type**: The sensor type, based on **sensors\_type\_t** in sensors.h
 - **max\_value**: The maximum value that this sensor can return (in the appropriate SI unit)
 - **min\_value**: The minimum value that this sensor can return (in the appropriate SI unit)
-- **resolution**: The smallest difference between two values that this sensor can report (in the appropriate SI unit)
+- **sensorResolution**: The smallest difference between two values that this sensor can report (in the appropriate SI unit)
 - **min\_delay**: The minimum delay in microseconds between two sensor events, or '0' if there is no constant sensor rate

 ## Sensor Data/Events (`sensors_event_t`)